Jacqueline-Esbri/School_District_Analysis/README.md

 - District Summary
 - Top and Low Performing Schools

 The school board was interested in the results of Thomas High School's ninth graders after changing its Math and Reading scores.
-To do this effectively, the scores for these subjects were replaced with NaNs (Not a Number), while maintaining the rest of the data intact.
+To do this effectively, the scores for these subjects were replaced with NaNs (Not a Number) while maintaining the rest of the data intact.

 After the data manipulation, the school district analysis was repeated to show the overall changes that affected the analysis.
 As a result of the data wrangling, the following was observed: